ENSwR/simulation/README.md

 the resulting .csv is being created.

 ## Requirements.txt
 Contains the packages and versions info required to run the simulation.
-This file was used to install dependencies for the virtual environment [venv](#venv)

 [![DOI](https://zenodo.org/badge/1054276078.svg)](https://doi.org/10.5281/zenodo.17106872)